AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

 After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports covering campaigns that have already run.
-The **[!UICONTROL Measure]** tab is part of your AMC project alongside the **[!UICONTROL Discover]** tab, and becomes available after the **[!UICONTROL Discover]** tab has finished processing your campaign data.
+The **[!UICONTROL Measure]** tab is part of your AMC project alongside the [**[!UICONTROL Discover]** tab](../discover.md), and becomes available after the **[!UICONTROL Discover]** tab has finished processing your campaign data.
 Use these reports to evaluate how effectively your Amazon Ads reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
 No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your Amazon Advertising account) via background queries that run when the project is created.

 >[!IMPORTANT]
 >